A Simulator for LLVM Bitcode: Related Work

 To make understanding and fixing problems in programs (or complex systems in general) easier, many formal verification tools come equipped with a simulator.
 For instance the UPPAAL tool for analysis of real-time systems provides an integrated graphical simulator~\citep{behrmann04:tutorial.uppaal}.
 Another example of a formal analysis tool with a graphical simulator would be LTSA~\citep{magee99:behavior.analys}, based on labelled transition systems as its modelling formalism.

-Like many verification tools, the \texttt{valgrind}~\citep{nethercote07:valgrin} run-time program analyser is primarily non-interactive, but it provides an interface to allow interactive exploration of program state upon encountering a problem.
+Like many verification tools, the \texttt{valgrind}~\citep{nethercote07:valgrin} run-time program analyser is primarily non-interactive, but it provides an interface to allow interactive exploration of program state upon encountering a problem, based on \texttt{gdb}~\citep{stallman10:debugg}.

-Our simulator is based on \divm{}~\citep{rockai17:divm}, an extension of the \llvm{} language that allows verification and analysis of a wider class of programs (a more detailed description of the \divm{} extensions is given in Section~\ref{sec:extensions}).
+Our simulator is based on \divm{}~\citep{rockai18:divm}, an extension of the \llvm{} language that allows verification and analysis of a wider class of programs (a more detailed description of the \divm{} extensions is given in Section~\ref{sec:extensions}).
 Since pure \llvm{} is retained as a subset of the \divm{} language, the simulator can also transparently work with pure \llvm{} bitcode.

 Besides its relationship to various simulators for modelling and design languages, a simulator for \llvm{} bitcode is, through its application to code written in standard programming languages like C, related to standard symbolic debuggers.
-A ubiquitous example on POSIX systems is \texttt{gdb}, the GNU debugger~\citep{stallman10:debugg}.
+A ubiquitous example on \posix{} systems is \texttt{gdb}, the GNU debugger~\citep{stallman10:debugg}.
 Unlike a simulator, which interprets the program, a debugger instead attaches to a standard process executing in its native environment.
+A more recent example would be \texttt{lldb}~\citep{lee13:lldb}, which works in essentially the same way, but builds on \llvm{} components.